dang1412/data-structures/README.md

 ## Contribution

-Implementations in all programming languages should follow the generic implementation guides, or it will need specific explanation for people to understand.
+Implementations in all programming languages should follow the generic implementation guides (basically the Go-version), or it will need extra specific explanation for people to understand.

 Contents are designed to be easy for everyone to contribute in various languages includes English, Chinese, Japanese, Vietnamese and so on.
-Please keep the language-version in right format to be displayed on [website](https://codetube.vn) properly, and be up to date with the English version as much as possible.
+Please keep the language-version in right format to be displayed on [Website](https://codetube.vn) properly, and be up to date with the English version as much as possible.
 All considerable contributors will be listed.

 ## References